bluenote-1577/floria/README.md

-# glopp : polyploid phasing from read sequencing.
+# glopp (name to be decided) : polyploid phasing from read sequencing

 ## Introduction